devsecopstalks/website/content/episodes/25-all-the-things-you-wanted-to-know-about-pulumi-explained.md

 This time we are joined by [Paul Stack](https://twitter.com/stack72) (Pulumi developer, former Terraform developer) and podcast friend [Jacob Lärfors](https://twitter.com/jlarfors) to talk about

+- What is Pulumi?
-- what is Pulumi is?
+- What and who is it for?

-- understand the difference between Pulumi vs. Terraform (and if we should compare them at all)
+- The difference between Pulumi and Terraform (and if we should compare them at all)
 - What is hard about Pulumi?
 - What people ask the most?
 What are the common confusions?
 - Cross-language infra libraries?
 How is it even possible?!
 - Is there a possibility of a supply chain attack via Pulumi library?

 <!--more-->